acq4/acq4/documentation/source/userGuide/tutorials/TroubleshootNoise.rst

 2) configure daq to run at maximum rate possible (500kHz for MIO-6259)
 3) set protocol to loop and start
 4) switch plot to FFT mode
-5) turn off everything, turn back on one at a time.
+5) turn off *and unplug* everything, turn back on one at a time.
 6) check for noise first with a model cell on the headstage, wrapped in foil
 7) next, remove the foil and check again
 8) remove the model cell, replace with an ACSF-loaded pipette, check again
 9) place the pipette in the recording chamber with ACSF flowing
+10) experiment with different grounding conditions

 Common noise sources: